 When it comes to parametric vs direct modeling, the two different modeling techniques come with their own merits.

-Many engineers like the flexibility and freedom that comes with direct modeling, while others prefer the feature definition and capability to control dimensions of parametric modeling.
+Many engineers like the flexibility and freedom that come with direct modeling, while others prefer the feature definition and capability to control dimensions of parametric modeling.

 Direct modeling is often used to create geometries and allows you to manipulate your design more quickly.
 Hence, it is convenient at the initial stages of a project.
 Parametric modeling, on the other hand, is known for its accuracy and visualizations.